MenuClose Menu

 You can transfer money into Nest at any time to bring your retirement savings together.

-It’s important to note that Nest only accepts certain types of transfer-in payments.
-It must be from a UK based pension scheme that’s registered with HMRC.
+The transfer-in must be from a UK based pension scheme that’s registered with HMRC.
 It must also be made from one of the following:

 This is a pension scheme where contributions are paid to build up a retirement pot over a period of time.
 The amount you get at the end depends on the value of the contributions, tax relief claimed from HMRC and any investment growth.
 Nest is a defined contribution pension scheme.
 This is different to a defined benefit scheme which aims to provide a specific income amount when you retire.